Your Changeability

 b.
 Withdraw.
 Wait.
 See.

-2. I find most kinds of personal change:
+c.
+It depends. - I find most kinds of personal change:

 a.
 Interesting.
 A possible avenue for personal improvement.